dmgudeman/DiveTheTrieste/README.md

 ### Technologies, Libararies, APIS
 Canvas API to render the diagram
-Webpack and Babel to bundle and transpile the Javascript code npm to manage dependencies font-awesome for the github and linkedIn icons
+Webpack and Babel to bundle and transpile the Typescript code npm to manage dependencies font-awesome for the github and linkedIn icons